 Bus Pass renewal forms are automatically sent out a month before your pass is due to expire.

 If your pass has been lost, damaged or stolen, call 01572 722 577 or call in at the council offices and we will cancel your pass and issue a replacement.
-There is an administration charge of £5 for a replacement bus pass.
+From the 1st April 2018 the charge for a replacement buspass will increase to £10.00

 Moving out of county/into county